 Boards must ensure that these individuals receive only job retention support services that will assist them with retaining employment.
 See B-201 and B-202 for additional information on support services.

-Boards must ensure that job retention services or support services are not provided, if the request was made more than three full calendar months from the date of the last SNAP E&T service recorded in TWIST.
+Boards must ensure that job retention services or support services are not provided, if the request was made more than three full calendar months from the date of the last SNAP E&T service recorded in WorkInTexas.com.

 If a SNAP E&T General Population or ABAWD recipient who is employed part-time requests job retention assistance other than support services (for example, high school equivalency (HSE) classes or training), Boards must ensure that the recipient is informed that as a mandatory SNAP E&T work registrant, participation in SNAP E&T services, combined with part-time employment for a total of 30 hours of weekly participation, is required.